vlang/v/vlib/regex/README.md

 *normal*

-list only the token instruction with the values
+list only the token instruction with their values

 ```
 // re.flag = 1 // log level normal